chinchey/essex/README.md

 hand values according to the calculation rules.
 This uses all of the associated classes, however the important operations can also be called individually.

-from game import Game
+from essex.game import Game
-from cards import Deck
+from essex.cards import Deck

 game = Game()
 game.draw_cards()